oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 ### Interpretation of untagged data

--   allways sRGB, the [WWW](/wiki/Standards#sRGB_workflow "wikilink") standard colour space
+-   always sRGB, the [WWW](/wiki/Standards#sRGB_workflow "wikilink") standard colour space
     -   pros:
         -   mostly unambiguous
     -   cons:
         -   sRGB is limited regarding saturation
--   allways osX standard RGB ??
+-   always osX standard RGB ??
--   allways Adobe RGB(1998) ??
+-   always Adobe RGB(1998) ??
 -   take data as in monitor colour space - a traditional point of view used up to date
--   differenciate between input path for colour data:
+-   differentiate between input path for colour data:
     -   WWW sites -&gt; sRGB
     -   Files from outside of the computer -&gt; selectable profile
     -   Files from inside the computer -&gt; selectable profile

-As the source of images, wether they come from out- or inside the computer, becomes more and more fuzzy, this concept is difficult to implement.
+As the source of images, whether they come from out- or inside the computer, becomes more and more fuzzy, this concept is difficult to implement.